cannatag/ldap3/pureLDAP/docs/manual/source/welcome.rst

 pureLDAP project info
 #########################

 pureLDAP is a strictly RFC 4511 conforming LDAP V3 pure Python client.
-Its codebase works with Python 2 and Python 3
+The same codebase works with Python 2 and Python 3

 License
 =======

-The pureLDAP project is open source and released under the LGPL v3 license.
+The pureLDAP project is **open source software** and released under the LGPL v3 license.

 PEP8 Compliance